That Time I Gambled My Soul in a Gacha Game and Got Sent to Another World – The Christmas Special Sequel

 The Venturers of Radiant: Extreme development team

 I looked over the letter several times, failing to understand precisely what it was talking about, or why exactly this ‘development team’ was giving me a gift.
 However, the more I thought about the matter… the more I was convinced that this letter should not exist.
 It did not evoke memories, but rather a sensation.
 A sense of wrongness.
 A sense that the parchment in my palms should not exist.
-And with the open flame only a few meters away, I found myself compelled to cast it into the fire, burning the parchment into charcoal and ash within a matter of seconds.
+With the open flame only a few meters away, I proceeded to rid myself of this parchment, casting it into the fire and burning it into ash within a matter of seconds.

-As the parchment left this world, I felt a sense of satisfaction flow across my being, as if I had been freed from a grand burden.
+As the parchment left this world, I felt a sense of satisfaction flow across my being, as if I had been freed from a deep burden.
 With a small shove, I moved my present from Grandmaster Frost onto a small table before me and began moving closer to Zyrus.
-As my head drifted into his lap, I knew that all was well in my life.
+Once my head drifted into his lap, I shut my eyes, knowing that all was well in my life.
 Tomorrow would be a bright and joyous day, and the days that followed would be positively radiant.

 Holidays, let alone holiday specials, are something I’m not particularly fond of, as it is taking something that should be evergreen and tying it to a specific annual event.
 But some months ago during one of my sporadic musings of concepts for this ongoing series, I happened across the title of “It’s a VoRE (Venturers of Radiant: Extreme) Christmas” and knew I had to make a story with that title come December.

-Instead, the story was more of a follow up on the identity death/rebirth seen in Random #004.
-A tribute to the light and fluffy stories and antics seen in Dragalia Lost, a game that heavily inspired Random #004.
+Instead, the story was more of a follow up on the identity death/rebirth seen in TSF Series #004.
+A tribute to the light and fluffy stories and antics seen in Dragalia Lost, a game that heavily inspired TSF Series #004.
 And a way for me to re-explore the ‘trapped in a video game’ elements I previously touched upon in Fan Fiction Funsies: Pokémon Mystery Dungeon – Rescue Team HOT MILK.
-While also being a way for me to expand upon the world and characters by creating two new supporting characters for Isadore to play off of, and what I call cosmetic lore, as I definitely did not plan any of this out during the outlining phase, and just made stuff up on the fly.
+While also being a way for me to expand upon the world and characters by creating two new supporting characters for Isadore to play off of, and what I call ‘cosmetic lore,’ as I definitely did not plan any of this out during the outlining phase, and just made stuff up on the fly.

 Overall, this story is a bit on the clunky side, but I think it ultimately works.
-Characters are introduced, personalities clash, things do ultimately happen, and previously referenced details from the original incarnation are followed up on and expanded, and I also laid the groundwork for a potential sequel.
+Characters are introduced, personalities clash, things do ultimately happen, and previously referenced details from the original incarnation are followed up on and expanded.
 It’s nothing too grand or ambitious, just some goofy video game inspired nonsense with sprinkles of something greater for good measure.